MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-And add a button to call it in the template:
+And add a button to call it in the template in `src/app/app.component.html`:

 ```html
 <button type='button' (click)='clearVotes()'>Clear votes</button>